 Ian Steppler has volunteered his yard for a 2018 Beekeepers picnic.For those of you who are interested in seeing his operation and enjoying a day with the Ian and his bees; we will be holding the picnic on June 16th.
 Ian says himself “So I’m planning on growing a bee beard at this year’s proposed Manitoba Beekeepers Association field day… Anyone have advice?”
 He sounds as ready as anyone has ever been for such an endeavor All the details are LISTED BELOW MBA Feild Day 2018

 Please note that the MBA mailing address has changed.
-The new address is: Manitoba Beekeepers’ Association 180-235 Vermillion Road Suite# 199 Winnipeg, MB R2J 3M7 February 15 to 17, 2018 is the 112th Annual Convention and Annual General Meeting.
+The new address is: Manitoba Beekeepers’ Association 326 Belvidere Street Winnipeg, MB R3J 2H3 February 22 to 23, 2019 is the 113th Annual Convention and Annual General Meeting.
 Please see attached documents on registering and notice of events.
-Agenda: MBA Convention Speakers Agenda Labour Meeting Poster AGM 2018 Agenda Topics for the AGM Reports Financial 2017 Year end and 2018 Budget Barry Fingler Fund Research Priorities Election of 3 or 4 Directors Resolutions If you have any Research Priorities you wish the MBA to support and initiate through the Barry Fingler Fund, please make your suggestions known to Paul Gregory.
+Topics for the AGM Reports Financial 2018 Year end and 2019 Budget Barry Fingler Fund Research Priorities Election of Directors Resolutions If you have any Research Priorities you wish the MBA to support and initiate through the Barry Fingler Fund, please make your suggestions known to Paul Gregory.
 If you are interested in joining […]

 If you have a honey bee swarm that you would like to have a beekeeper remove, please make contact with a beekeeper in the following ways.
 If you live in or near Winnipeg, you can find contacts through the local association at http://www.beekeepingmanitoba.com/ If you live in rural Manitoba, contact your local beekeeper directly.